 Dave Rader’s roots run deeply in Tulsa and specifically, in District 39.
 Dave was raised, baptized, and attended school in the district starting at Franklin Elementary on Yale Ave (now Tulsa Street School), and on to Will Rogers High School and the University of Tulsa, both being just across the street from District 39.
 Dave and his wife, Janet, mark a number of wonderful family milestones in the district.
-They were married in District 39 some 37 years ago, their third child was born in District 39, their first residence was in District 39, and for all but two years it’s been the only district in which they’ve ever lived in Oklahoma.
+They were married in District 39 over 40 years ago, their third child was born in District 39, their first residence was in District 39, and for all but two years it’s been the only district in which they’ve ever lived in Oklahoma!

 LONG-TIME GOP MEMBER

-It is the core of those conservative values that are motivating Dave to represent District 39 in the Oklahoma State Senate.
+It is the core of those conservative values that motivated Dave to first represent District 39 in the Oklahoma State Senate.
 First and foremost, he believes the most important issue in our culture today is the right our forefathers chose to list first in our Declaration of Independence, “… Life, Liberty, and the Pursuit of Happiness”.
 Dave has always been pro-life and will staunchly defend that God-given right as your State Senator.

 Dave is a firm believer in the Bill of Rights and is committed to upholding its precious freedoms.
 Freedom of speech, the right to bear arms, and the 10th Amendment limiting the reach of the federal government into matters reserved for states and individuals are foundations of Dave’s political prism.